 Our aim is for our children to develop a love for the world around them and play a key role in protecting the environment in which they live.
-We want children to develop the necessary knowledge, skills and understanding to be able to interpret what they see, starting with their own locality before branching out and examining the world on a national and global scale.
+We want our children to develop the necessary knowledge, skills and understanding to be able to interpret what they see, starting with their own locality before branching out and examining the world on a national and global scale.
+By doing so, our children have the means to explore, appreciate and understand the world and how it is constantly evolving.

 Each study is bursting with rich vocabulary to broaden the children’s understanding of human and physical geography.